 There’s nothing too technical about this!
 Just a good warm hat will make all the difference and help you to retain your heat in cold weather.
 A scarf is down to personal preference!
 Hollie prefers a cosy woolly knit whilst Jenny prefers a practical neck warmer.
 Whatever you decide to go for, it will help towards keeping you feeling comfortable outside in winter!

 So there you have it!
 Our key clothing items for teaching outdoors this winter.
 You will want to also consider layering when it’s particularly cold and this only covers our recommendations for adults.
-If you’re left wondering how you can manage clothing for your class this winter, we have a piece of Online CPD available to help you make getting outdoors in winter a seamless experience for you and your class.
+If you’re left wondering how you can manage clothing for your class this winter, keep an eye on our social media channels to help you make getting outdoors in winter a seamless experience for you and your class.